 Does Rover really like other dogs?
 This sounds like a no-brainer, but you’d be surprised how many people have dogs who really have little interest in other dogs who rush out to get Fido a friend.
 Does Fido go to the dog park, or to daycare?
 If so, does he play well with others (as opposed to just tolerating them, or worse)?
 Maybe he likes certain kinds (and breeds or sizes) of dogs, but not others.
 Not every dog loves every other dog he meets.
 We don’t expect that of humans, so why do we expect it of dogs?

 Being a social species does not mean that one likes every other member of the species; I'm sure you know this from, like, life (do YOU like everyone you meet?
 Humans are a social species...if you answered no, then why not?)
 You might be amazed at how many people are truly troubled that their dogs are simply nonchalant about playing with other dogs.
 They get very offended when they go somewhere with dogs and their dog prefers to hang out with the owners instead of running around with the other dogs.
-Of course, there are plenty of reasons why, but the bottom line is that those dogs, as long as they are not aggressive or overly stressed, are perfectly happy that way.
+Of course, there are plenty of reasons why, but the bottom line is that those dogs, as long as they are not aggressive or overly stressed, are perfectly happy that way, and there is nothing wrong with them!

 Are you really ready for a second dog?
 You know he won’t be as easy as Rover was, don’t you?
 The law of averages says that if your first dog (or child) was easy to raise and train, the second one will be just the opposite.
 Are you prepared to do the work?
 Whether you get a young puppy or an adolescent or an adult, all dogs need to learn the rules of your home when they come into it.
 Prepare for a lot of work, and be thankful if it isn’t as hard as you expected.

 Ultimately, getting a second dog is a personal decision that must not be made lightly.
 For most people, after training, having a second dog isn’t much harder than having one (though adding a third definitely ups the stakes).
-Being left alone is not as lonely for Fido, and watching 2 dogs who like each other interact can be very enjoyable.
+Being left alone is not as lonely for Fido (once they have both earned the privilege to be loose in the home), and watching 2 dogs who like each other interact can be very enjoyable.
 Plus, you are helping a dog that needs a home.
 So, the positives are definitely there.

 The best short answer to the titular question is this: don’t get a dog for your dog.
 Get a second dog for yourself when you are ready (after it has met and gets along with your dog, of course), and chances are the dogs will also benefit from the arrangement.